 Are there any specific vitamins that help to maintain a healthy vagina?

 "Vitamin A contributes to healthy vaginal and uterine walls and helps us produce the hormones we need to stay vibrant," says Delucia.
-Foods that are rich in vitamin A include sweet potatoes, pumpkin, and mango, just to name a few.
+Foods that are rich in vitamin A include sweet potatoes, pumpkin, and mango.

 What foods can increase libido?

 Foods that are rich in heart-healthy omega-3 fatty acids—such as oily fish like salmon—in addition to avocados and flaxseed oil all work to promote circulation around the body.
-Delucia says this is important because this allows for an increase in blood flow to the vagina, which will ultimately boost your libido.
+Delucia says this is important because this allows for increased blood flow to the vagina, which will ultimately boost your libido.
 Magnesium is another such mineral that can help facilitate circulation and improve your sex drive.

 "Spinach is rich in magnesium, which is a mineral that decreases inflammation in blood vessels and increases blood flow," says Delucia.